bemindlab/bmt-dex-ledger-flow/README.md

 Every contribution, no matter the size, helps us bring new features and improvements to the platform.
 Thank you for supporting [Project Name] and being part of our journey to revolutionize crypto trading accounting!

-If you have any questions or need assistance, feel free to reach out to us at: `support@projectname.com`.
+If you have any questions or need assistance, feel free to reach out to us at: `info@bemind.tech`.

 ### Why Donate?